National Defense ISAC Board Chair

 National Defense ISAC Member-at-Large

 Wayne joined Raytheon Missile Systems in Tucson, AZ in 2003 as the Network Manager responsible for classified/unclassified networks and voice systems for the 10,000+ member business.
 Before joining Raytheon, he served nearly 23 years in the US Air Force acting in both enlisted and officer roles responsible for areas in Electronic Warfare, Telecommunications, Computer Crime Investigations, and Communications-Computer Systems.
 In 2006 he transferred to the Raytheon Corporate IT Security organization in Texas with responsibility for Cybersecurity Incident Response, Information Sharing and Collaboration.
-He is currently a senior manager with Raytheon Global Business Services (GBS) responsible for GBS Corporate IT Security functions.
+He is currently a senior manager with Raytheon Global Business Services (GBS) and leads the Global Cyber Compliance Services (GCCS) team.

-Wayne served five years (2011-2016) as the Chairman of the Board of the Defense Security Information Exchange (DSIE) and is a current board member of the National Defense ISAC, representative to both the DOD Defense Industrial Base (DIB) Cybersecurity Program & Sector Coordinating Council (SCC), and Co-Chair of the Aerospace Industries Association (AIA) Cybersecurity Steering Committee.
+Wayne served five years (2011-2016) as the Chairman of the Board of the Defense Security Information Exchange (DSIE) and is a current board member of the National Defense ISAC, representative to both the DOD Defense Industrial Base (DIB) Cybersecurity Program & Sector Coordinating Council (SCC), and Co-Chair of the Aerospace Industries Association (AIA) Cyber Security Committee.